TriLogic/Postmonster/README.md

 # Postmonster

-This library will an extensible runtime platform for executing Postman scripts.
+This library will be an extensible runtime platform for executing Postman tests.